SDcodehub/SDcodehub.github.io/_posts/2023-11-01-Python-Production.md

 ---
 #

+Imagine this: You've developed a brilliant Python proof of concept.
+It works perfectly until you present it to a larger audience.
+Suddenly, your once flawless code can't keep up with the demand, and your reputation takes a hit.

+Sounds familiar?
+Don't worry, there's a solution. 🎧 Eric Riddoch course, Taking Python to Production: A Professional Onboarding Guide, equips you with the tools to transition from coder to software engineer.
+I've completed this course and it's a game-changer.

 In the world of Python development, following best practices, tools, and workflows is essential for efficient and effective coding.
 Whether you're a beginner or an experienced developer, this guide will help you navigate through various aspects of Python development.

 ## Table of Contents